Wrongful Death Attorneys

 Although no amount of compensation could take the place of lost loved ones, having the financial resources available to cover various financial burdens from a fatal incident can help families move forward from these horrific incidents.
-For this reason, our Houston wrongful death attorneys at Connolly Law Firm, PLLC work diligently to help surviving family members collect the maximum amount of compensation available for their claims.
+For this reason, our Houston wrongful death attorneys at Connolly Law work diligently to help surviving family members collect the maximum amount of compensation available for their claims.

 Our attorneys will review claims for families, work with expert witnesses, and negotiate full and fair settlements that enable families to move forward from a loved one’s tragic accident.
 If your loved one died in an accident, due to the negligent acts of another person, contact our wrongful death attorneys in Houston to see how we can help you.

 In Texas, when victims are harmed in accidents as a result of another person’s reckless or negligent actions, they are able to file a legal claim against the at-fault party.
 These legal claims fall under civil laws for personal injuries.
 When individuals file personal injury claims, they aim to collect compensation to alleviate the financial burdens resulting from their accidents.